 Medical providers and doctors are more commonly viewing massage therapy as a complementary option to address health concerns.

-Of consumers who discussed massage therapy with their doctors:
+Of consumers who discussed massage therapy with their doctor or medical provider:

-- 9 percent were referred to a massage therapist by their doctor.
+- 20 percent were referred to a massage therapist.

-- 24 percent indicated they were strongly recommended by their doctor to receive a massage.
+- 27 percent indicated they were strongly recommended by their doctor or medical provider to receive a massage.

-- 29 percent indicated that they were encouraged by their doctor to receive a massage.
+- 17 percent indicated that they were encouraged by their doctor or medical provider to receive a massage.

-- 17 percent were told by their doctor that a massage might benefit them.
+- 23 percent were told that a massage might benefit them.